 1981/2 1047cc, DOHC 24v six.
 Steel trellis frame, Pro-Link.
 134-mph $5,595

-Adding size and weight with a full fairing, saddlebags and even a safety bar, Honda’s decision to slot the six somewhere between the sporting 500 Turbo and touring GoldWing signaled its days as a flagship superbike were over.
+Adding size and weight with a fairing, saddlebags, and a safety bar Honda’s decision to slot the six somewhere between the sporting 500 Turbo and touring GoldWing meant its days as a flagship were over.
 On top everything was new; tank, seat and remaining body panels all smoothly blending with the all black engine to make the CBX a slick, upscale traveler.
 A different design than the dirt version, the single shock Pro-Link rear suspension/swingarm allowed the luggage to tuck in tightly, while the front fork was uprated to 39mm tubes and set in new trees spaced 10mm wider.
-Rake increased to 29.5-degrees, stretching the wheelbase to over 60-inches, and the 81’s 295mm ventilated front rotors (identical to those used on the 1982 CB1100R) now used 2-piston calipers.
+Rake increased to 29.5-degrees, stretching the wheelbase to over 60-inches and the 81’s 295mm ventilated front rotors (identical to those used on the 1982 CB1100R) now used 2-piston calipers.
 Full of fuel, the CBX had grown to nearly 700-lb.

 1975: (< Mitch Boehm photo)